Busch Gardens Williamsburg: Hamlets

 The park is separated into 10 different hamlets themed to traditional interpretations of European villages from England, France, Germany, Italy, Scotland and Ireland.
+They are listed in counter-clockwise order.

 Busch Gardens Williamsburg features two main transportation attractions that provide convenient access to different areas of the park; The Aeronaut Skyride, a gondola lift that allows guests to travel between the Sesame Street Forest of Fun, Aquitaine, and Rhine Feld hamlets; and the Busch Gardens Railway, a replica steam train that transports guests between the Heatherdowns, Festa Italia, and New France hamlets.
 The train is not only a practical mode of transportation but also serves as a thematic element of the park's "Old Country" atmosphere.
 Families with young children can especially benefit from using the train as a means of traveling together and enjoying the park's various hamlets.